electron-highlighter/slack/README.md

+> [!IMPORTANT]
-⚠️ This repository is being archived, as Slack rolled out a new UI and you can no longer choose whatever colors you want.
+> This repository is now archived, as Slack has rolled out a new UI and you can no longer choose whatever colors you want.

 Electron Highlighter Slack